You may wish to read an introduction to this section first.

 (left to right) Bell tower designed by Luigi Vanvitelli (1750); weathervane at the top of the bell tower showing the Holy House; clock indicating the "Italian Hour" and above it coat of arms of Pope Benedict XIV; clock indicating the astronomical hour and coat of arms of Pope Clement VIII (the cocks on top of the bells are the heraldic symbols of Cardinal Galli)

-The presence of two clocks was frequent in Rome (e.g. at SS.
+The presence of two clocks was frequent in Rome (e.g. in SS.
 TrinitÓ dei Monti).

 (left) Fontana dei Galli by the Iacometti brothers; (centre) Papal flag; (right) ex-votos